Exploitation – Why does it happen?

 As Cambodia emerges from decades of conflict and war that destabilized the nation’s economy and societal structure, rapid economic growth has increased the gap between the poor and the rich.
 This growth is largely evident in urban centres, and not in rural areas where 91% of the poor live.
 An inadequate education system and limited vocational opportunities, especially for youth, have led to a large number of unskilled workers unable to find employment to support their families.
 In search of more opportunities, workers leave their families for urban centres, or cross the border to nearby countries, where they are highly vulnerable to exploitation.
 Many of them are trafficked or forced into labour and sexual exploitation.
 Ratanak collaborates with embassies, government officials, and local authorities to bring Cambodians who have been trafficked overseas back home to their families.
 We provide counselling, care packages, medical check-ups and offer them the opportunity to develop skills that can equip them to safely support their families in the future.

 We also seek to promote safe migration to decrease the risk of trafficking and re-trafficking.
-This year’s we’re starting a new initiative at a major border crossing.
 Thousands of Cambodians migrate illegally to Thailand every year in search of jobs.
 Deported workers sent back to Cambodia have limited access to food, water and transportation.
 Those exploited by employers, traffickers, and corrupt authorities are left with no money and are at greater risk of being re-exploited at the border.
-We’ll be helping to set up a centre to provide basic needs support for migrants, share the love of Christ, and also identify victims of exploitation to offer further help through other agencies.
+We provide basic needs support for migrants, share the love of Christ, and also identify victims of exploitation to offer further help through other agencies.

 Persevere in love to restore survivors

-After survivors of exploitation have escaped or been rescued, they still face a long journey of healing to find freedom psychologically and emotionally.
-Often the transition out of that life is difficult and sometimes even life-threatening.
+After survivors of exploitation have escaped or been rescued, they still face a long journey of healing to find freedom psychologically, emotionally and economically.
+Often the transition is difficult and sometimes even life-threatening.
 The effects of repeated trauma are long-term, and last for years.
-They endure social stigma on a daily basis, and must still find ways to support their families despite few opportunities for jobs or an education.
+Survivors endure social stigma on a daily basis, and must still find ways to support their families despite few opportunities for jobs or an education.
 We empower survivors, once vulnerable, exploited and oppressed, to live with dignity and hope.
-With continued counselling, life skills training, education, and a supportive community environment, young women are provided the emotional and physical skills and self-reliance needed for a successful life away from exploitation.
+With counselling, life-skills training, job-skills training, education opportunities and support for families, young women and men are provided the emotional and physical skills and self-reliance needed for a successful life away from exploitation.